Anubhav-45-gif/News-Application-using-React/README.md

 ## Technologies Used

-## Frontend:
+ -**Frontend:**
-React.js: For building the user interface and managing component-based architecture.
+- React.js: For building the user interface and managing component-based architecture.
-JavaScript: For dynamic content rendering and handling logic.
+- JavaScript: For dynamic content rendering and handling logic.
-API Integration:
+## API Integration:
-Third-Party News API: Integrated to fetch real-time news articles.
+- Third-Party News API: Integrated to fetch real-time news articles.
-API Key Authentication: Securely accessed the News API using an API key, demonstrating an understanding of external API usage and security practices.
+- API Key Authentication: Securely accessed the News API using an API key, demonstrating an understanding of external API usage and security practices.